Slins-23/chip-8/README.md

 * Adjust font size accordingly when window resizes;

-* Allow resizing of ImGUI tiles;
+* Allow resizing of ImGui tiles;

 * Find, if possible and beneficial, a more concise way of represeting/decoding the instructions in the code other than a long switch statement with nested switch statements;

 * Decrease memory usage if possible.
-After introducing OpenGL and ImGUI (from just using SDL rendering) memory usage went from ~5MB to ~50MB on Windows;
+After introducing OpenGL and ImGui (from just using SDL rendering) memory usage went from ~5MB to ~50MB on Windows;

 * Profile sections of the code and optimize the worst ones;